sdmalek44/job_tracker/README.md

 ### 6. Testing

 * Exceeds Expectations: Project has a running test suite that covers all functionality, exercises the application at multiple levels, and covers edge cases
-* Meets Expectations: Project has a running test suite that tests at functionalty, at multiple levels
+* Meets Expectations: Project has a running test suite that tests all functionalty, at multiple levels
 * Below Expectations: Project has sporadic use of tests

 ### 7. Usability